BioTomateDE/AcornGM/README.md

 6. It will try to detect the game and version automatically.
-If it fails to detect the version for Undertale or Deltarune, make sure it is vanilla and has not been modified by UndertaleModTool or similar (in that case, "verify integrity of game files" in steam to reset the data.win)
+If it fails to detect the version for Undertale or Deltarune, make sure it is vanilla and has not been modified by UndertaleModTool or similar (in that case, "verify integrity of game files" in steam to reset the data file)
 7. Click **Next** again.
 8. Now you can browse, download and apply mods! (not really because i haven't implemented it yet)